-This course is a study of the biblical basis of missions with emphases on missionary theology and the nature of God, missionary theology and Jesus Christ, the cultural and redemptive mandates, and other theological topics.
-The second half of the study deals primarily with issues affecting worldwide evangelization and missionary preparation.
+This course is a study of the biblical basis of missions and its centrality to the nature of God, the church, the evangelistic mandate, and one's own personal life.
+The second half of the study deals primarily with dicussing new paradigms for missions in today's world.
 Prerequisite: None.